DuqueDeTuring/books2explore/readme.md

 - Exposures	Exposures by Jane Bown, David Bailey  |
 - Exposures by Jane Bown
 - Extended Epistemology	Extended Epistemology by J. Adam Carter, Andy Clark
+- Eye of the Heron, The.
+By Ursula K. Le Guin
+- Eye of the World: Book One of The Wheel of Time, The.
+By Robert Jordan
+- Fabric of the Cosmos, The.
+By Brian Greene
 - Face: A Visual Odyssey (The MIT Press)	Face: A Visual Odyssey (The MIT Press) by Jessica Helfand
+- FaceCloak: An Architecture for User Privacy on Social Networking Sites.
+By Wanying Luo,Qi Xie,Urs Hengartner
 - Faces: The Creative Process Behind Great Portraits	Faces: The Creative Process Behind Great Portraits by Jane Bown  |
 - Facts and Fallacies of Software Engineering	Facts and Fallacies of Software Engineering by Paul Becker, Robert Glass
 - Fahrenheit 451, Ray Bradbury